esron/systranca_app/README.md

 # Systranca

-A app for home automation.
+An app for home automation.

 Consumer of [Systranca server](https://github.com/esron/systranca-server)